lucasdietrich/zephyr-uart-dma-ipc/readme.md

-# IPC protocol over UART
+# Zephyr RTOS : IPC protocol over UART module

 In this context IPC stands for Inter Processor Communication

-The goal of this "module" is to provide a generic IPC protocol over UART in Zephyr RTOS OS and for hardware supporting UART_ASYNC API.
+The goal of this "module" is to provide a generic IPC over UART protocol implementation for Zephyr RTOS applications which hardware support zephyr UART_ASYNC API.

 This module offers an implementation for both RX and TX directions, that can be enabled or disabled independently.